What it means to be a man

 Muslims believe that at the end of our lives, we will stand alone before Allah Almighty on Judgment Day and give an account of all the things we have done, good or bad.
 On that day, we will all feel so ashamed that we will weep in the presence of Allah Almighty, asking forgiveness for all the wrong we did and for all the good we failed to do.
 There will be no one to plead for us, no one to make excuses for us.
 It will be as plain as that.

 As a man, I feel Islam to be a very manly religion.
-(That doesn't mean in any way that Islam isn't "designed" for women).
+That doesn't mean in any way that Islam isn't designed for women, too.
+Muslim women will tell you how islam confirms their femininity.
 Standing at prayer alongside others in the mosque helps me to be Muslim.
 With the brothers on either side of me and in front of me and behind me, I know that we are all praying for similar things.
 When our foreheads touch the ground in prayer, we are begging that our wives and children be kept safe, that our work be prosperous, and that our parents be of good health and serenity in their old age.
 We are all praying to be good Muslims — to be good Muslim brothers and good Muslim men.

 Over a lifetime of teaching, I have been spoken to by many parents about what they want for their children.
 They want a good education that will open up a world of opportunity.
 They want open-minded children who will be able to think for themselves.
 Time and again, though, parents have said to me when talking about their sons that all they want is that Ahmed or Muhammad or Ali grows up to become a good man.
 I can think of no greater wish for one's son.